Casper: Carbon-Aware Scalable Processing in Elastic Clusters

 February 10, 2025

-We are pleased to announce the official start of the EPSRC-funded Casper project, aiming to provide valuable insights into carbon-aware computing to tackle the challenge of aligning flexible cloud computing with low-carbon energy availability.
+We are excited to announce the official start of the EPSRC-funded Casper project, aiming to advance carbon-aware computing to tackle the challenge of aligning flexible cloud computing workloads with low-carbon energy availability.

 Read moreRecent Publications and Open-Source Software